sa6mwa/emrun/README.md

 - **SELinux / AppArmor**: Some distributions ship with policies that forbid executing anonymous memory (for example `execmem`, `execmod`, or `memfd_exec`).
-Tight policies may block the child process from starting or log AVC denials.
-When targeting locked-down systems, test under the same policy and be prepared to ship an alternative fallback (e.g. writing to `/tmp`).
+Tight policies may block the child process from starting or log AVC denials. `emrun` detects permission denials and retries from a temporary file automatically, but you should still validate under the target policy and ensure the temp directory is acceptable for your threat model.
 - **Android**: Android kernels support `memfd_create`, but application sandboxes and `seccomp` filters can forbid executing anonymous memory.
 Apps running in the default untrusted app domain may hit permission denials, so verify on the